collapsed-stacks/startups/questions/9424/is-it-necessary-to-register-an-app-at-mca-in-india-if-application-is-inteded-to.md

 - tagged: `legal`, `mobile-apps`, `taxes`, `india`, `lawyer`
 - score: 4

-<p>I have made an android application which allows for buying or selling used books in the region of Pune, India.
-This application will be live for the next one month only.</p>
+I have made an android application which allows for buying or selling used books in the region of Pune, India.
+This application will be live for the next one month only.

-<p>I will be getting some money on each transaction.
+I will be getting some money on each transaction.
 I do not understand if I should register it at MCA, India or not.
 Will there be any legal issues in this concern?
-Will there be any income tax issue?</p>
+Will there be any income tax issue?

 ## Answer 9442